Bunions & Bunionettes

 Bunions are almost always progressive and tend to get larger and more painful with time.

-The initial goal of any treatment is to alleviate the pressure on the bunion and to stop the progression of the deformity with the use of suitable padding.
-It is also possible to mould a material between the big toe and the second to slow or stop the progression.
+The initial goal of any treatment is to alleviate the pressure on the bunion and to stop the progression of the deformity.
 Physical therapy can be used to improve the range of motion.

 If the symptoms of the bunions do not respond to the conservative measures or if the bunion has progressed past a threshold where these measures are not effective, bunion surgery may be necessary.